Q. What is Kivi Park?

 Q. How do I get my Kivi Pass?

-Kivi Passes must be purchased online.
+Kivi Passes can be purchased online.
 Once your payment has been received our team will mail you a physical pass within 2 weeks of purchasing.
 If you would like to visit the park before you receive your annual pass you can print your receipt to bring with you or show your receipt on your phone when asked at the park.
 Day passes will not receive physical passes.

 Q. What if I can’t afford a Kivi Pass, will I still be able to use the park?